 If you’re short on time but eager to see Venice, this full-day guided tour from Milan might be just what you’re after.
 It’s a popular choice for travelers who want to tick Venice off their bucket list without the hassle of planning every detail.
 From what we’ve gathered, the experience is generally well-liked, boasting a decent balance between guided sightseeing and free time.

-What most travelers appreciate are the knowledgeable guides and the stunning views—both on the water and on land—plus the convenience of included transportation and skip-the-stress logistics.
+What most travelers appreciate are the guides and the stunning views—both on the water and on land—plus the convenience of included transportation and skip-the-stress logistics.
 However, a noteworthy drawback is the long travel time, which means your actual time in Venice is somewhat limited.
-It’s not ideal if you want a deep dive into the city, but it’s perfect for a quick, highlights-focused visit.
+It’s not ideal if you want a deep dive into the city, but it’s great for a quick, highlights-focused visit.

 This tour would suit anyone with a day in Milan who wants a rundown of Venice without the complexities of independent travel.
 It’s especially good if you’re happy to be part of a larger group, value expert guides, and want the flexibility of free time to explore or relax on your own.